 The Doctoral Program

-Recent graduates from the UVA's doctoral program are currently working as senior lecturers and visiting, tenure-track, or tenured professors at a variety of institutions, including, Smith College (2021), Rollins College (2020 - S. Seghair), CUNY Baruch College (2020), Roanoke College (2019), University of Maryland (BC) (2019 - H. Barahouie), University of Southern Indiana, University of Nebraska-Lincoln (2016), Furman University (2015), Dartmouth College, Denison University, Hillsdale College, Kenyon College, University of Kentucky, Kent State University, the University of Nebraska at Lincoln, Randolph Macon College, Syracuse University, Wesleyan University, University of Western Florida, the University of Wisconsin at Madison, (updated Oct.
-2015).
-Others have secured successful post-academic careers in fields such as higher education administration, secondary school teaching, and foreign policy.
+Recent graduates from UVA's doctoral program are currently working as senior lecturers and visiting, tenure-track, or tenured professors at a variety of institutions, including, Smith College (2021), Rollins College (2020 - S. Seghair), CUNY Baruch College (2020), Roanoke College (2019), University of Maryland (BC) (2019 - H. Barahouie), University of Southern Indiana, University of Nebraska-Lincoln (2016), Furman University (2015), Dartmouth College, Denison University, Hampden-Sydney College, Hillsdale College, Kenyon College, University of Kentucky, Kent State University, Muskingum University, Université – Paris III, Randolph Macon College, Syracuse University, Wesleyan University, University of Western Florida, the University of Wisconsin at Madison, UVA-Wise, and Vanier College in Montréal.
+Others have secured successful post-academic careers in fields such as higher education administration, secondary school teaching, publishing, and foreign policy (updated June 2017).